Frontier Accord

 - Computer Players sets AI opponents.
 At least two total players are required, so one human player forces at least one AI.

-- Computer Skill sets AI difficulty: Easy uses simple attacks, Medium tries to finish continents, Hard moves armies around its empire, and Hardest also blocks opponents from completing continents.
+- Computer Skill sets AI difficulty: Easy uses simple attacks, Medium tries to finish continents, Hard moves armies around its empire, Hardest blocks opponents from completing continents, Master adds threat defence, elimination hunting, continent breaking, and expected battle planning without hidden army or dice bonuses, and Grand Master is the highest standard AI tier.

 - Demo Mode starts a zero-human campaign where every player is controlled by the computer and connected browsers watch as spectators.